 Then I removed the ticking fabric hearts from the wreath and added them around the inside of the jar.
 Here is how to make the fabric hearts.

-Next I placed a cupcake stand in the center of the apothecary jar, which you can’t see and set it inside the jar.
+Next, I placed a cupcake stand inside the center of the apothecary jar to add height (which you can’t see).

 Finally, I prepared a bunch of pink roses and arranged them inside a glass vase.
 I set the glass vase on the cupcake stand inside the jar.

-To complete the Valentine vignette, I prepared the remaining three apothecary jars and vases.
+To complete the Valentine’s Day vignette, I prepared the remaining three apothecary jars and vases.

 Again, I used two different garlands to fill the jars.
-This is such an easy thing to add color, pattern, and interest.
+This is such an easy way to add color, pattern, and interest.

-For the tall, skinny jar, I used three colors of tissue paper for an ombre effect.
+I used three colors of tissue paper for the tall, skinny jar for an ombre effect.

-Years ago, while part of the decorations committee for our Junior League ball, we used inexpensive glass vases filled with crumpled tissue paper on the tables as centerpieces.
-It was beautiful and no one thought, “that’s tissue paper”
+Years ago, as part of the decorations committee for our Junior League ball, we used inexpensive glass vases filled with crumpled tissue paper on the tables as centerpieces.
+It was beautiful and no one thought, “that’s tissue paper”.

-After the original real red roses wilted from my Valentine sticker photo shoot, I replaced them with faux flowers from my Kentucky Derby box.
+After the original real red roses had wilted from my Valentine’s Day sticker photo shoot, I replaced them with faux flowers from my Kentucky Derby box.

-Crumpled white tissue paper and a random red pom~pom filled another glass vase, allowing the Valentine decal to show.
+Crumpled white tissue paper and a random red pom~pom filled another glass vase, allowing the Valentine’s Day decal to show.

-Once all my containers were filled, I was ready to combine them to make my Valentine vignette.
+Once all my containers were filled, I was ready to combine them to make my Valentine’s vignette.